joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 * Applications hosted behind a Remote Desktop Gateway
 * Rich client apps that are integrated with the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview)

-Azure Application Proxy can often be overlooked to solve your business requirements, without the need to implement costly third-party firewalls _(it also doesn’t have to be an on-premises workload, for example, if the web application is running on a VM in Azure, it will also work)_.
+Azure Application Proxy can often be overlooked to solve your business requirements without the need to implement costly third-party firewalls _(it also doesn’t have to be an on-premises workload, for example, if the web application is running on a VM in Azure, it will also work)_.

-The Azure Application proxy connector is a lightweight agent that is installed on a Windows Server machine, that is logically close to the backend services it is giving access to and relays the information to the Application proxy service in Microsoft Azure via HTTP/HTTPS as long as it has access to the following:
+The Azure Application proxy connector is a lightweight agent that is installed on a Windows Server machine that is logically close to the backend services the connector gives access to and relays the information to the Application proxy service in Microsoft Azure via HTTP/HTTPS as long as it has access to the following:

 | URL | Port | How it's used |
 | --- | --- | --- |